The LLM Bottleneck: Why Open-Source Vision LLMs Struggle with Hierarchical Visual Recognition: Both Proprietary and Open-Source VLLMs Lack Hierarchical Visual Consistency

-We construct six hierarchical image classification benchmarks in a four-choice VQA format to systematically assess VLLMs' accuracy and hierarchical consistency in visual understanding.
-These benchmarks leverage datasets that inherently exhibit taxonomic structures, either derived from WordNet~\cite{miller1995wordnet} or grounded in biological classification standards.
-In what follows, we formally define hierarchical image classification, followed by two evaluation metrics about accuracy and consistency, respectively.
-We then describe our VQA tasks and the first set of experiment results in this work.
+We construct six hierarchical visual recognition benchmarks in a four-choice VQA format to systematically assess VLLMs' accuracy and hierarchical consistency in visual recognition.
+These benchmarks leverage datasets {with inherent }taxonomic structures, either derived from WordNet~\cite{miller1995wordnet} or grounded in biological classification standards.